 Research Development provides proposal editing, manages limited submissions, develops online resources, presents various proposal-related workshops, oversees bridging funding and supports large-scale proposal efforts.
 They also facilitate the annual R01 Boot Camp program.

 Fast Forward Medical Innovation (FFMI) offers educational programs and services geared toward actively nurturing a culture of commercialization among faculty and students.
 With the ultimate goal of impacting patient health, their programs are offered on various platforms and with various levels of engagement to assist with translating an idea into something of impact.

-The five Institutional Review Boards of the University of Michigan Medical School (IRBMED) are responsible for monitoring compliance with federal and state laws, university policies, and ethical principles governing human subjects research in order to protect the rights and welfare of all participants in research studies conducted throughout Michigan Medicine.
+The six Institutional Review Boards of the University of Michigan Medical School (IRBMED) are responsible for monitoring compliance with federal and state laws, university policies, and ethical principles governing human subjects research in order to protect the rights and welfare of all participants in research studies conducted throughout Michigan Medicine.

 The Clinical Trials Support Office (CTSO) provides central infrastructure & strategic oversight to administratively service the seven trans-departmental Clinical Trial Support Units (CTSUs) that are aligned around common areas of research.

 The Data Office for Clinical & Translational Research (DOCTR) offers a menu of resources to assist with compliant, secure access to patient health data.
 They offer investigators easy access, through a self-serve tool or custom data pulls, to records from 3.9+ million patients.